 In the example shown, all the resistors are valid; however, a library should standardize on just one graphical representation.

 EXAMPLE 4: Footprints.
-As good parametric data in the symbols will lead to a good bill of material.
-Complete footprints will ensure good placement and good documentation.
+As good parametric data in the symbols will lead to a good bill of material, complete footprints will ensure good placement and documentation.

 EXAMPLE 5: In this example, we have a viable footprint.
 However, its mechanical information is not apparent or complete.
 What exactly is Mechanical 1?
 Is there a courtyard?
 Is there an assembly layer?
 It is not visible, nor does the mechanical layer give any indications.